 In May 2017, the Public Utility Commission issued a final proposed rule on sound from wind turbines, and in October that rule was approved with some changes by the Legislative Committee on Administrative Rules (LCAR).
 VPIRG worked with an acoustic engineer from Maine in the Public Utility Commission’s rulemaking to propose a new permanent standard for sound from wind turbines.
-To learn more about what we proposed, read our update and review the comments we filed with the Board on their website (initial comments, reply comments, technical comments), and our testimony with LCAR (initial testimony and rebuttal).
+To learn more about what we proposed, read our update, review the comments we filed with the Board on their website (initial comments, reply comments, technical comments), and our testimony with LCAR (initial testimony and rebuttal).

-The rule proposes to set the nighttime limit at 39 decibels and impose an arbitrary setback distance of 10 times the turbine height, or approximately one mile.
+The final rule sets the nighttime sound limit at 39 decibels.
 Based on the sound models made under similar criteria to what is being proposed, the nighttime limit could be an effective setback of up to 6,000 feet.
 This rule will likely make most, if not all, large wind projects impossible to build in Vermont while it is in place.

 Sound model of a wind project in Maine, illustrating that reducing the sound limit to 39 dB(A) from 45 dB(A) effectively doubles the distance requirement.
 Maine’s rule is similar to the proposed rule in Vermont in terms of what is required in the sound model.
 Maine’s nighttime limit is 42 dB(A) and daytime limit is 55 dB(A).

 Administrative process in Vermont requires a committee of legislators to review all proposed rules to determine whether they meet legislative intent and are based in the evidence in the rulemaking record.
-On June 22, 2017, the Legislative Committee on Administrative Rules (LCAR) extended the deadline to act on this rule until October 26, 2017.
-Since it is clear that the intent of the legislature was not to ban wind, since this rule is out of step with Vermont legal precedent, and since it is not based on the science and facts around wind sound, VPIRG is advocating for the Committee to object to the rule.
+On October 26th, 2017, LCAR voted to approve the rule (read our update on this decision here), despite clear evidence that the rule was not based on the science and facts around wind sound.

-A: The proposed rule is among the most restrictive limits on wind turbine development found anywhere in the world, and would effectively take wind off the table as a clean energy resource for Vermont.
+A: The new rule is among the most restrictive limits on wind turbine development found anywhere in the world, and will likely take wind off the table as a clean energy resource for Vermont.

-The proposed sound limit (39 decibels at night) is the lowest fixed sound limit in the country.
+The sound limit (39 decibels at night) is the lowest fixed sound limit in the country.
 The nearest comparable standard is in Maine, which has a standard of 42 decibels at night and 55 decibels during the day.
 VPIRG would support a standard based on Maine’s nighttime level, as this has been proven to support wind development in a terrain and environment very similar to Vermont’s.
-In addition, the proposed rule contains a setback distance of 10x the turbine height, which, if approved, would be the largest statewide setback distance in the country.

 Some countries in Europe, including Denmark and Germany, appear to have comparably low limits.
 The comparison, however, ignores the complete picture around land use and energy in those countries as compared to the United States.
 Both Denmark and Germany differentiate sound limits by type of area (Denmark further differentiates by wind speed).
 The highest limits are for “open countryside in Denmark (42/44 decibels) and for “heartland, villages, mixed areas” in Germany (45 decibels).

 To understand how these area types are defined, it is important to understand that European zoning regulations are essentially the opposite of the United States’ in regards to sound.
 In order to encourage urban density, the quietest sound limits are imposed on residential centers – suburbs and urban areas are considered “noise sensitive.”
 At the other end, their “open countryside” or “heartland” areas are considered working landscapes and have the loudest limits, and that is where most wind is built in those countries.
-Looking to Vermont, the sites where turbines have and are likely to be considered in the future given the wind resource (if this proposed rule is modified so as to allow future projects) would be considered “heartland” or “open countryside” and would be subject to the 42-45 decibel limits under Denmark or Germany’s standard.
+Looking to Vermont, the sites with the best wind resource in Vermont (where turbines have been proposed already) would be considered “heartland” or “open countryside” and would be subject to the 42-45 decibel limits under Denmark or Germany’s standard.